André Gagné

-André Gagné is a Canadian professor of theology at Concordia University.
+André Gagné is a professor and chair of theological studies at Concordia University in Montreal, Canada.

 Education

 Gagné has a B.Th.
 (2001) and Master of Arts (2003) from l'Université de Montréal, and a conjoint Ph.D. from l'Université catholique de Louvain and l'Université de Montréal (2008).

 Career and research

 Gagné taught from 2005-2008 at the joint department of religious studies at Laurentian University.
 He is a full professor at Concordia University.
 Gagné is a Member of the Centre for the Study of Learning and Performance (CSLP), a research associate of the Centre de recherche Société, Droit et Religions de l'Université de Sherbrooke (SoDRUS), an Associate Member at the Institut d'études anciennes et médiévales de l'Université Laval (IÉAM), and a co-researcher with the Centre d'expertise de formation sur les intégrismes religieux, les idéologies politiques et la radicalisation (CEFIR).
 In 2017, he was Directeur d'études invité at École pratique des hautes études.

-Gagné's scholarship focuses on the interpretation and reception of the Bible, Political theology and Religious violence.
+Gagné's scholarship focuses on the interpretation and reception of the Bible, political theology and global pentecostal and charismatic movements.
 He was also a collaborator on la bibliothèque copte de Nag Hammadi (BCNH) project at l'Université Laval from 2012-2019.